CL260 BIOS Manual

 F10 saves all options and restarts the system

-Press Ctrl+Alt+F4 during the BIOS POST and enter the administrator password to access the secure boot setting page.
+Enter the admin password to access the secure boot setting page.

 The Error LED is effectively controlled by BIOS based on the following conditions: